 When configuring the VPN service, select the installed certificate.

 Getting a Machine Certificate

-Some services on macOS require a Machine certificate from Active Directory.
-The kerberos credentials must be from a computer account in Active Directory, and the correct template must be selected, which is commonly a template called Machine.
-If the Mac is bound to Active Directory, getting a Machine certificate is easy.
-Open Directory Utility by searching in spotlight, and find out the computer ID:
+Some services on macOS require a Machine Certificate from Active Directory.
+The Kerberos credentials must be from a computer account in Active Directory, and the correct template must be selected, (commonly a template called Machine).
+If the Mac is bound to Active Directory, getting a Machine Certificate is easy.
+Open Directory Utility by searching in spotlight and find the Computer ID:

 For the example above, it would be: